srigalibe/inspiration-for-IAS-aspirants/README.md

 Speech by Smita Sabharwal IAS on International Women’s Day.

-This is a transcript of the video at https://www.youtube.com/watch?v=t1jwf2dMoc0
+This is a transcript of the video which, as of June 27, 2020, can be viewed at at https://www.youtube.com/watch?v=t1jwf2dMoc0